 Conveniences include central air conditioning/heat, ceiling fans, wireless internet access, 4 satellite TVs and a DVD player.
 The kitchen offers a microwave and dishwasher.
 Washer and dryer.
 High chair.
 Iron and ironing board.

 The exterior offers a hot/cold outdoor shower, park style charcoal grille, picnic table and fish cleaning bench.
 Two single kayaks.
 Two screened porches and a covered outdoor space.
 Covered parking for two cars and a covered stairway to the interior.

 *This home does not give linens.
 No Telephone.

 No Smoking.
-No Family Animals Accepted. min. limit of 3 cars.
+No Animals Accepted. min. limit of 3 cars.

 Brief Stays are available, there is a three nighttime minimum.

-First Floor: Open living area with TV, dining area and kitchen.
+First Floor: Open living area with TV and Queen Sleeper Couch, dining area and kitchen.
 Master Bedroom with Queen Bed, TV and Master Bath with shower.
 Hallway Half Bath.
 Laundry Closet with stackable washer/dryer.
 Front Screened Porch off the Living/Dining area.
 Rear Screened Porch accessed via the hallway.

 Second Floor: Bedroom with Queen Bed and TV and a Bedroom with a Bunk Bed and TV.
 The second floor Bedrooms share a Bathroom with tub/shower.
 Front covered outdoor space off the Queen Bedroom.